zetachang/react.rb/README.md

 ## Contributions

-This project is still in early stage, so discussion, bug report and PR are really welcome :wink.
+This project is still in early stage, so discussion, bug report and PR are really welcome :wink:.

 ## Contact